 You don’t need to spend £100 on a pair of motorcycle gloves; there are lots of decent sets around the £50 mark.
 This pair of Probe waterproof gloves from Richa cost just £24.99 on SportsBikeShop and represent great value for money.

 They’re made from abrasion-resistant textile with a leather palm.
-They claim to be waterproof with a Hipora lining and feature a useful drawstring cuff closure system.
+They claim to be waterproof (a claimed that’s backed up by the fact it uses a Hipora lining) and features a useful drawstring cuff closure system.

 The only thing missing is any hard armour, but they get great owner reviews and for the money they look like a great buy.

 For a bit more cash but still under £50, you can grab a pair of these Spada Blizzard 2 WP gloves.
 Again, no hard armour but they feature a claimed 100% waterproof membrane, Thinsulate, a leather reinforced palm and a visor wipe.
 Really good set of features for those after a cheap pair of waterproof gloves.

 While the price of waterproof gloves varies from under £50 to over £250, the best ones all have the same core features in common.
 These are the features that we think you should be looking out for.